Eric Swalwell enters fray, clashes with Marjorie Taylor Greene’s aide over masks

 “An aide with @mtgreenee yelled at me to take my mask off.
 No one should be bullied for wearing a mask.
 So I told the bully what I thought of his order.
 Predictably, he went speechless.
 I regret I wasn’t more explicit.”

-The aide, Nick Dyer, later told The Washington Times that he was joking but that Mr. Stalwell unexpectedly became aggressive.
+The aide, Nick Dyer, later told The Washington Times that he was joking but that Mr. Swalwell unexpectedly verbally assaulted and physically intimidated him.

 Mr. Dyer said they were on the stairs outside the Capitol when things got testy.